 The Office of Civic Engagement develops opportunities for community service, service learning and responsible citizenship.
-All first-year students participate in 'Berg Serve their first weekend of the fall semester.
-The campus shares in a "day on" of service for the Martin Luther King, Jr. Day of Service.
-Weekly service opportunities in the Tiffin-Seneca County area are made available through the Office of Civic Engagement.
-The Berg Service Challenge asks each student, staff and faculty member to give a minimum of 20 hours of service in a semester with at least 10 of those hours to one agency or community organization.
+All first-year students participate in 'Berg Serve their first weekend of the fall semester which includes local service agencies and a Habitat for Humanity Wall Blitz Build.
+The campus shares in a "day on" of service for Martin Luther King, Jr. Day of Service.
+Service opportunities in the Tiffin-Seneca County area are made available through the Office of Civic Engagement.
+The Berg Service Challenge asks each student, staff and faculty member to give a minimum of 10 hours of service in a semester.
 Any person completing two semesters of the Berg Service Challenge is eligible for the President's Service Award.
 The Office of Civic Engagement also leads voter registration efforts on campus and encourages social and political action.
-Assistants for Civic Engagement are students hired to assist with this area.
+Assistants for Civic Engagement are students hired for 4-5 hours per week to assist with Habitat for Humanity, the Licthman-Behm Genocide Lecture Series, PACE juvenile probation academic coaches, Voter Registration, Social Justice Issues, Sexual Assault Prevention, the student Resource Center with food, winter clothing and personal hygiene, APO service organization, and Alternative Break Service Trips.

-► COMMUNICATIONS
+► COMMUNICATION

-Students have the opportunity to gain writing, layout, photography, management and broadcast experience through work on the student-run newspaper, literary magazine, yearbook, and radio and television stations.
+Students have the opportunity to gain writing, layout, photography, management and broadcast experience through work on the student-run newspaper, literary magazine, yearbook, and television stations